 - What do you think of the results?

 - A research proposal (no more than one page) describing a research project that you would like to work with us on (based on the Research Agenda)

-- This is not necessarily the project you will work with us on
+- This is not necessarily the project you will research with us

 - Please use the following structure:

-- Question: State the question you’d like to answer
+- Question: What is the question you’d like to answer?

 - Motivation: Why is the question important?
 In particular, why is it of relevance to our research agenda

 - Description: If you were to write the piece now, what would you say?
 How would you go about answering the question?